Coronavirus sick pay scheme will see affected receive €305 per week

 Taoiseach Leo Varadkar said on Monday that existing conditions surrounding sick payments, such as having a specific number of PRSI contributions, would be waived.
 Payments will also be available to the self-employed.

-He said the existing requirement, under which claimants had to wait until the sixth day of their illness to receive sick benefit, will also not apply so the payment will come into force straightaway.
+He said the existing requirement under which claimants had to wait until the sixth day of their illness to receive sick benefit would not apply, so the payment would come into force straight away.

-“The whole objective here is to ensure that workers would not be afraid to follow advice self isolate due to economic necessity.”
+“The whole objective here is to ensure that workers would not be afraid to follow advice to self-isolate due to economic necessity.”

-The revised income support scheme to be introduced on foot of the corona virus outbreak will cost €2.4 billion.

 The Taoiseach said emergency legislation to change the existing rules governing sick pay would be introduced in the Dáil next week.
 The Seanad will also have to be recalled to pass the legislation.